seaona/rust-essentials/README.md

 s.push_str(", world"); // push appends a literal to a String
 ```
 - The double colon :: operator allows to namespace the `from` function under the `String` type
+- To transform to string we can use:`("Example").to_string()`

 #### Memory and Allocation
+- With string literals, we know the contents at compile time: the text is hardcoded directly into the final executable.
+That's fast and efficient, because they are immutable.
+- For supporting mutable `String` types, we can't put a blob of memory into the binary for each piece of text, whose size we don't know / might change while running the program.
+We need to allocate an amount of memory on the heap, unknown at compile time.
+    - The memory must be requested from the memory allocator at runtime.
+This is done by us, when we call `String::from`
+    - We need to return this memory to the allocator when we are finished with the `String`.
+Usually this is done by a grabage collector: cleans up memory that's not being used anymore.
+In Rust, memory is automatically returned once the variable that owns it goes out of scope

+    ```
+    {
+        let s = String::from("Hello"); // s is valid from this point forward }
+    // scope is over, s is no longer valid
+    ```
+- When the variable is out of scope, Rust calls `drop` function for us, and it's where the author of the `String` can put the code to return the memory.

+#### Variables and Data Interacting with Move
+- Multiple variables can interact with the same data in different ways.
+- Strings are made of 3 parts:
+    - pointer to the memory that holds the contents of the string
+    - length: how much memory (in bytes) the contents of the String are curerntly using
+    - capacity: total amount of memory (in bytes) that the String has received from the allocator
+- This group of data is stored on the stack
+- When we assign s1 to s2, the String data is copied, meaning we copy the pointer, the length and capacity that are on the stack.
+We don't copy the data on the heap that the pointer refers to.
+- When both s1 and s2 go out of scope, they will both try to free the same memory.
+This is called `double free` error.
+Freeing memory twice can lead to memory corruption.
+- To ensure memory safet, after assigng s1 to s2, `let s2 = s1` Rust considers `s1` no longer valid.
+Therefore Rust doesn't free anything when s1 goes out of scope
+- `move`: it's called when we copy the pointer, length and capacity, and invalidate the first variable.
+- Any automatic copying can be assumed to be inexpensive in terms of runtime performance.

+#### Variables and Data Interacting with Clone
+- If we `want` to deeply copy the heap data of the `String`, not just the stack data, we can use `clone`.
+- Code may be expensibe

+#### Stack-Only Data: Copy
+- With types such as integers that have a known size at compile time are stored entirely on the stack, copies of the actual values are quick to make
+- There is no difference of deep and shallow copying here.

+#### Ownership and Functions
+- Passing a variable to a function will move or copy, like assignments do.

+#### Return Values and Scope
+- Returning values can also transfer ownership